• Skip to main content

 Rental Demand for HMOs

 When it comes to HMOs we use different property portals.
-So Rightmove and Zoopla are fantastic for straightforward vanilla, buy to lets and for checking rental demand for properties in this category.
+So Rightmove and Zoopla are fantastic for straightforward vanilla buy-to-lets and for checking rental demand for properties in this category.
 However, the majority of listings for HMOs, shared accommodation and individual rooms are going to be on a different website.
 At the moment it is SpareRoom that dominates this market.

 • The Complete Guide To Investing In Property With HMOs